eumel8/cloud-provider-opentelekomcloud/docs/quick-start-with-local-cluster.md

-This document describes how to run `huawei-cloud-controller-manager` with local cluster which is setup by [kubernetes local-up-cluster](https://github.com/kubernetes/kubernetes/blob/95504c32fe1fcd1ee97879cb508f3a57fe90ca81/hack/local-up-cluster.sh).
+This document describes how to run `opentelekomcloud-controller-manager` with local cluster which is setup by [kubernetes local-up-cluster](https://github.com/kubernetes/kubernetes/blob/95504c32fe1fcd1ee97879cb508f3a57fe90ca81/hack/local-up-cluster.sh).

 ## Precondition